 Ram Swaroop is a businessman having a ball-bearings making factory.
 About six months ago, he had set up a small unit for his son Suyash.
 There he makes inverter batteries.
-While having breakfast on a Sunday morning he asked his son about the progress in his business.
+While having breakfast on a Sunday morning he asked his son about his business's progress.
 His son was looking tense and unhappy.